s-fleck/lgr/README.md

-# memlog
+# Yog

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

-memlog is yet another logging package for R that is build on the back of R6 and data.table.
-The difference to other logging packages is that memlog maintains the log in memory as a data.table.
+yog is yet another logging package for R that is build on the back of R6 and data.table.
+The difference to other logging packages is that yog maintains the log in memory as a data.table.
 That does not mean that it lacks the facility to log to the console or to logfiles.